18 Neural Networks

-There are several deep learning architectures exist - each has its own uses and purposes.
-Convolutional Neural Networks (CNN) deal with 2-dimensional input objects, i.e. images and were shown to outperform any other techniques.
-Recurrent Neural Networks (RNN) were shown the best performance on speech and text analysis tasks.
+There are several deep learning architectures - each has its own uses and purposes.
+Convolutional Neural Networks (CNN) deal with 2-dimensional input objects, i.e., images, and have been shown to outperform other techniques.
+Recurrent Neural Networks (RNN) have shown the best performance on speech and text analysis tasks.

 In general, a neural network can be described as follows.
 Let \(f_1 , \ldots , f_L\) be given univariate activation functions for each of the \(L\) layers.
 Activation functions are nonlinear transformations of weighted data.
-A semi-affine activation rule is then defined by \[ f_l^{W,b} = f_l \left ( \sum_{j=1}^{N_l} W_{lj} X_j + b_l \right ) = f_l ( W_l X_l + b_l )\,, \] which implicitly needs the specification of the number of hidden units \(N_l\).
+A nonlinear activation of an affine transformation is then defined by \[ f_l^{W,b} = f_l \left ( \sum_{j=1}^{N_l} W_{lj} X_j + b_l \right ) = f_l ( W_l X_l + b_l )\, \] which implicitly needs the specification of the number of hidden units \(N_l\).
 Our deep predictor, given the number of layers \(L\), then becomes the composite map

 \[ \hat{Y}(X) = F(X) = \left ( f_l^{W_1,b_1} \circ \ldots \circ f_L^{W_L,b_L} \right ) ( X)\,. \]

-The fact that DL forms a universal “basis” which we recognize in this formulation dates to Poincare and Hilbert is central.
-From a practical perspective, given a large enough data set of “test cases”, we can empirically learn an optimal predictor.
-Similar to a classic basis decomposition, the deep approach uses univariate activation functions to decompose a high dimensional \(X\).
+Deep learning’s capacity to serve as a universal function approximator has deep mathematical roots—a principle traceable to the functional analysis of the nineteenth century.
+From a practical perspective, given a large enough dataset, we can empirically learn an optimal predictor.
+Similar to a classic basis decomposition, the deep approach uses univariate activation functions to decompose a high-dimensional input \(X\).

-Put differently, the deep approach employs hierarchical predictors comprising of a series of \(L\) nonlinear transformations applied to \(X\).
-Each of the \(L\) transformations is referred to as a layer, where the original input is \(X\), the output of the first transformation is the first layer, and so on, with the output \(\hat Y\) as the first layer.
+Put differently, the deep approach employs hierarchical predictors comprising a series of \(L\) nonlinear transformations applied to \(X\).
+Each of the \(L\) transformations is referred to as a layer, where the original input is \(X\), the output of the first transformation is the first layer, and so on, with the output \(\hat Y\) as the final layer.
 The layers \(1\) to \(L\) are called hidden layers.
-The number of layers \(L\) represents the depth of our routine.
+The number of layers \(L\) represents the depth of our network.

 # Fit a logistic regression model